What is Microsoft Exchange Server?

 Typically, it boosts and smooths creativity and productivity while also protecting your data.
 Exchange Server synchronises mail and schedules across all your devices, seamlessly, and helps businesses to improve performance, connectivity, and to minimise downtime.

-There are many ways to configure Microsoft Exchange Server, a speciality of ours, but it offers some clear advantages and features that make it perfect for keeping small and medium-sized businesses connected and running at peak efficiency.
+There are many ways to configure Microsoft Exchange Server, a speciality of ours as an IT support company, but it offers some clear advantages and features that make it perfect for keeping small and medium-sized businesses connected and running at peak efficiency.
 There have been numerous feature-rich versions of Exchange Server since its original release in 1996, each improving on the previous edition and each with its own features and enhancements.
 Here are just a few Exchange Server benefits for business.

 - Data standards protection.